 2. Cartridge Type

-The cartridge is responsible for reading the grooves in the record, and it’s important to choose one that matches your musical preferences.
-Moving magnet (MM) cartridges are suitable for most users while moving coil (MC) cartridges offer better sound quality but are more expensive.
+The cartridge is responsible for reading the grooves in the record, and choosing one that matches your musical preferences is essential.
+Moving magnet (MM) cartridges are suitable for most users, while moving coil (MC) cartridges offer better sound quality but are more expensive.

 3. Platter Size and Material